Jonasmunch/Advanced-BIM-group-14/A3: Use Case/readme.md

 ### 7) *Business value*
 For architect businesses it could end up saving a lot of time.
-If the tool were implemented in every IFC file or similar, it would point out immediately to the designer where there are flaws.
-This could therefore also save some person-hours from the engineer, which is expensive for the building project.
+If the tool were implemented in every IFC file or similar, it could point out immediately to the designer 'where', if structural flaws are present.
+This could save some process time for the structural engineers, initially saving money.
-It could be beneficial for businesses that are renovating a lot by using the tool on older buildings.
-(If the drawings are suited for it of course).
-The tool would in this scenario make it quicker to see if the relevant capacities is fulfilled when for instance removing a wall or similar.
+It could be beneficial for businesses that are renovating a lot by using the tool on older buildings (If the existing drawings are processed to IFC of course).
+The tool could make it easier/-faster to determain if the relevant capacities is fulfilled when for instance removing a wall or similar.

 ### 8) *Societal value*
-The Societal value could for instance be the fact that the tool would essentially point out unacceptable dimensions for the carrying elements.
+The Societal value could for instance be the fact that the tool would essentially point out unacceptable dimensions (under/-oversized) for the carrying elements.
 This would give another level of security for the construction of new buildings.

 # 3E: Delivery